cloudmesh-community/book/chapters/cloud/multipass.md

 ```

 You have to reboot for the feature to take effect in Windows.
 If you
-have Windows 10 Home you must use virtualbox.
+have Windows 10 Home, you must use Virtualbox.
 Please get Windows Pro or
 EDU instead.

 ## Exercises